 Physical demands are required to perform much of the work.
 The work involves periods of standing, with intermittent periods of reaching, stooping, and walking.
-May be required to lift or move objects such as book trucks, boxes of books, office supplies, and office supplies and equipment weighing up to 40 pounds.
+May be required to lift or move objects such as book bins, boxes of books, office supplies, and equipment weighing up to 40 pounds.